The Ultimate 10-Day Washington National Parks Itinerary

 Day 6 – Olympic National park – travel to Lake Quinault with stops at Hoh Rain Forest and Ruby Beach

-If you have the stamina to drive longer, consider additonal detours to Cape Flattery as well as La Push and its beaches (Rialto, Second).
+If you have the stamina to drive longer, consider additional detours to Cape Flattery as well as La Push and its beaches (Rialto, Second).
+Alternatively, add an extra day.
 Your overnight stay at Lake Quinault should be reserved 9-12 months ahead of time to grab more reasonably priced rooms.

 IMG_0355-1